Risk Awareness in HTN Planning: Risk-Aware HTN Planning

 \subsection{Risk in Planning Decisions}

-There are three types of planning decisions that should be made during the HTN planning process.
+An agent can make three types of planning decisions when solving HTN planning problems.
 The first type represents the choice of a method to use when decomposing a compound task.
-The second is about the choice of values that are assigned from the problem definition to the domain parameters, or \textit{bindings}.\footnote{State-based HTN planning employs an early-commitment strategy.
-That is, variables are bound and the ordering of primitive tasks in the solution is fixed during planning.
-This allows the planners to know the current state at each planning step.
-Knowing the state at each step during planning restricts the valid solutions and allows planners incorporate states in their mechanisms to find better solutions, e.g., heuristics.
-Unlike state-based HTN planning, plan-based HTN planning employs a least-commitment strategy.
-That is, bounding of variables and ordering of primitive tasks are deferred until a decision is forced, meaning planners maintain a partial order between tasks~\cite{weld1994introduction}.} The third is about deciding the order in which compound tasks in the method task network are chosen.
-The last type of choices is only applicable in partially ordered and unordered state-based HTN planning~\cite{georgievski2015htn}.\footnote{In the unordered HTN planning, task decompositions results in task networks, in which the tasks are unordered among each other and with respect to the tasks in the already existing task network.
-In the partial order HTN planning, the newly created tasks after the decomposition are interleaved with the tasks of the existing task network until all permissible permutations are exhausted.} These planning choices eventually influence the outcome of the planning process.
+The second is about the choice of values that can be assigned to variables in HTN domain constructs, or \textit{bindings}.
+These values are restricted by the predicates in the initial state and tasks in the initial task network.
+The third is about deciding the order in which compound tasks in task networks are chosen for decomposition and the order of operators in the plan.
+The last type of choice is applicable in plan-based planning since there is a partial order between tasks.
+In particular, in the partially ordered HTN planning, the new tasks resulting from the decomposition can be ordered in parallel whenever possible, with respect to the constraints.
+These planning choices influence the outcome of the planning process~\cite{georgievski2015htn}.